vijaykeswani/vijaykeswani.github.io/index.md

 ---

 Hi!
-I am an Assistant Professor in the Computer Science and Engineering department at the Indian Institute of Technology Delhi.
-My work studies problems related to data and tech ethics, algorithmic fairness, tech alignment, and community-focused AI development.
+I recently started as an Assistant Professor in the Computer Science and Engineering department at the Indian Institute of Technology Delhi.
+My research focuses on addressing problems related to data and tech ethics, algorithmic fairness, tech alignment, and community-focused AI development.
 Broadly, I am interested in the interactions between society and automation and in addressing various questions around the potentially harmful impacts of AI applications.

 Earlier, I was a Postdoctoral Associate, working with [Walter Sinnott-Armstrong](https://www.sinnott-armstrong.com/) and [Jana Schaich Borg](https://scholars.duke.edu/person/borg) at Duke University, and [Hoda Heidari](https://www.cs.cmu.edu/~hheidari/) and [Vincent Conitzer](http://www.cs.cmu.edu/~conitzer/) at Carnegie Mellon University.
 For this postdoc, I was affiliated with the [Social Science Research Institute](https://ssri.duke.edu/) at Duke, the [Duke Philosophy](https://philosophy.duke.edu/) department, and the [Kenan Institute of Ethics](https://kenan.ethics.duke.edu/).